wangsenlinautonomous/CarND-KidnappedVehicle/README.md

 ## WeightUpdate
 Weight update is used to update the weight attribute of all the particals.
 The next steps will use this information to filter out the particals which are far from the real obeservation.
 This step main contains the following steps:
 * Find out the landmarks in the map which are in the sensors' range
-* Transform vehicle cooridinate to map coordinate
+* Transform vehicle coordinate to map coordinate
 * Associate transformed observations with landmarks
 * Weight update